nabs1996/testrepo341/README.md

 # soen_341

 # Objective
-The objective of this project is to develop a websitr similar to an Instagram platform.
+The objective of this project is to develop a website similar to an Instagram platform.

 # Project

 # Team Members/github username
 - Farhan-Nabil Alamgir / nabilalamgir
-- Sara Dohakhan
+- Sara Dohakhan / saradohakhan
 - Milan Patel / milanopatela
 - Saad Ahmed
 - Mustafa Amiri